DCPS offers rigorous enrichment programs for advanced and high-ability students. Program highlights include:

 Advanced Placement (AP): AP courses offer college-level material to high school students, and all students enrolled in AP courses will take a culminating exam at the end of the year.
 If students take the AP exam and pass, the college/university they enroll in may grant them course credits.
 All students at schools that offer AP courses are eligible to take the courses.
 Students should consult their counselors to determine which courses are right for them.

-- At least eight AP courses are offered at each comprehensive and application high school, with at least one course in each of the four core subjects.
+- At least seven AP courses are offered at each comprehensive and application high school, with at least one course in each of the four core subjects.

 - DCPS pays for all students’ AP testing fees.